 - Build a dedicated team.
 Depending on the strategy, you might have to either hire a whole group of dedicated employees or reassign them from different departments.
 Even if you decide you’re only funding start-ups with a VC arm, you’re still going to need a team of people who supervise the investment.
 So make sure you choose the right people.

 - Invest in customer validation.
-The decision-making process needs to include the phase of customer validation – to put it simply – make sure the product you’re innovating has some traction within its potential users.
+The decision-making process needs to include the phase of customer validation – to put it simply – to make sure the product you’re innovating has some traction among its potential users.
 You don’t want to lose millions of dollars developing a dud nobody is interested in.

-- Build Innovation Culture.
+- Build an Innovation Culture.
 Building corporate innovation culture may be the biggest challenge, as it requires an organizational shift and dedication to the cause.
 It doesn’t happen overnight either, and you have to be patient and prepared to face many obstacles along the way.
-However, once a company develops a solid innovation infrastructure, a culture behind it – it is bound to succeed.
+However, once a company develops a solid innovation infrastructure, and culture behind it – it is bound to succeed.

 Corporate innovation is a complex process that is full of hardships and uncertainties.
 It requires a great business plan, a dedicated team, perfect timing, and most importantly, a vision.
 Assuming you already have the support of the executives and enough resources to even start it.